travisddavies/computer_vision_notes/depth_and_stereo.md

 ![[perspective2.png]]

 ## 2. Texture
 - The floor in the left image is actually flat, however the _texture_ makes us believe that the floor is actually deeper on the middle part of the floor.
+(Looking at the floor, we expected all the patterns to be the same but it is not and gives us an alternative perception)
 - Texture plays an important role on our perceptions for how deep something is.

 ![[texture.png]]